garysheng/faithwalk-os/why-i-follow-christ.md

 After all, it's in my blood.
 At the end of 2024, I discovered that my great-grandfather in China was a pastor during a time when Christianity faced increasing persecution.
 The same Spirit that sustained him through trials seems to be calling me to bear witness in our own age of spiritual warfare.

 What began as musical and intellectual curiosity in 2021 has become a burning conviction: Christ is not just historically true—He is the answer our generation desperately needs.
+And truth without action is meaningless.
+That's why I don't just believe in Christ—I follow Him.

 ---

-**Disclaimer:** To whatever extent the following evidence and arguments resonate with you and ring true, I give all glory and credit to God.
+**Disclaimer:** To whatever extent the following evidence and arguments resonate with you and compel action, I give all glory and credit to God.
 Any mistakes, improper arguments, or shortcomings in this analysis are entirely my responsibility.
-I remain open to your feedback and correction, as I am still learning and growing in my faith journey.
+I remain open to your feedback and correction, as I am still learning and growing in my journey of following Christ.

 ---

-## Why I Believe: The Evidence That Convinced Me
+## Why I Follow: The Evidence That Compelled Action

 My personal journey led me to investigate the intellectual foundations for faith.
-What I discovered was that belief in Christ rests on multiple converging lines of evidence and argument.
-While my heart was moved by experience, my mind was convinced by reason.
-Here's the comprehensive case that solidified my faith:
+What I discovered was that following Christ rests on multiple converging lines of evidence and argument that demand not just mental assent, but life transformation.
+While my heart was moved by experience, my mind was convinced by reason, and my will was compelled to action.
+Here's the comprehensive case that not only convinced my intellect but transformed how I live:

 ## I. The Philosophical Foundation
 *The rational arguments that provide the intellectual scaffolding for belief.*